dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 were aware that there could be another option.

 ### Story

+- developing the zen to build your story as you live it

   - your story helps define where you came from
 - people love a good story